CSV to JSON With Nested Objects (2026 Guide)

 ]

-This is the most common and robust method for representing deep objects in a CSV.
-The column headers themselves define the object path using a delimiter—usually a dot (.) or bracket notation ([]).
+The most robust method for representing deep objects in a CSV is to use the column headers to explicitly define the object path.
+The industry standard is dot notation (.).

 CSV Input: